 Despite the impacts of the pandemic, the EU4Environment pursues its activities and provides very much needed support, including in the context of the COVID-19 related economic recovery measures.
-This brochure takes stock of the first two and a half years of the EU4Environment implementation and highlights progress in building better and greener Eastern partner economies.
+This brochure takes stock of the first two and a half years of the EU4Environment implementation and highlights progress in building better and greener Eastern Partner economies.

-List of acronyms and abbreviations
+Acronyms and abbreviations